AY2425S2-CS2103T-W13-1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to export contacts by tag or export all.
+1. User requests to export contacts.
 2. ScoopBook prompts the location to save the export file of contacts in.
 3. User confirms the save location.
 4. ScoopBook saves the relevant contacts in the export file.